-In January of 1847, just a few years after the succession crisis, Brigham Young crafted a revelation that gave his followers directions on how to migrate west.
+In January of 1847, just a few years after the succession crisis, Brigham Young and his associates crafted a revelation that gave his followers directions on how to migrate west.

 It was a somewhat eclectic revelation employing good old fashion common sense and morality, mingled with Old Testament lingo, referring to the saints as the “Camp of Israel“.

 That phrase is used about six times in the Old Testament.
 It was used in Exodus when God’s people were Journeying from Egypt to the promised land.